CoreWeave

 AI Cloud Model

 CoreWeave presents its data centers as purpose-built for AI workloads rather than retrofitted general-purpose facilities.
-Its AI data-center page emphasizes ultra-dense GPU clusters, liquid cooling in many deployments, high-performance networking, storage, orchestration, and operational teams.
-As of December 31, 2025, CoreWeave said it operated 43 data centers across North America and Europe, with more than 850 megawatts of active power and about 3.1 gigawatts of contracted power capacity.
+Its AI data-center page emphasizes ultra-dense GPU clusters, closed-loop liquid cooling in many deployments, high-performance networking, storage, software orchestration, security controls, and operational teams.
+The company frames the product as an AI-native platform, not just time on an accelerator card.

 Frontier AI Contracts

-The OpenAI relationship matters because it shows how frontier model companies diversify beyond a single cloud or internal data-center strategy when compute demand outruns available capacity.
+The customer pattern matters because frontier model companies diversify beyond a single cloud or internal data-center strategy when compute demand outruns available capacity.
 Model labs can raise capital, publish benchmarks, and recruit researchers, but they still need delivered accelerators, power, cooling, and operations.
 CoreWeave sits at that conversion point.

 CoreWeave's NVIDIA relationship is another defining feature.
-In January 2026, CoreWeave and NVIDIA announced an expanded collaboration intended to accelerate the buildout of more than 5 gigawatts of AI factories by 2030.
+In January 2026, CoreWeave and NVIDIA announced an expanded collaboration intended to accelerate the buildout of more than 5 gigawatts of AI factories by 2030, and NVIDIA invested $2 billion in CoreWeave Class A common stock.
 NVIDIA supplies the dominant accelerator stack for the current AI boom; CoreWeave operates one channel through which that stack becomes cloud capacity for AI customers.

 Public Company and Scale